carpentries-incubator/intro-image-classification-cnn/episodes/04-fit-cnn.md

 The `batch_size` parameter defaults to 32.
 The **batch size** is an important hyperparameter that determines the number of training samples processed together before updating the model's parameters during each iteration (or mini-batch) of training.

+In general, smaller batch sizes may require more iterations to cover the entire dataset, which can lead to longer training times.
+Larger batch sizes contribute to a smoother learning process, i.e. more consistent updates to the model's parameters, but might not generalise well to new, unseen data.

 Note we are also creating a new variable `history_intro` to capture the history of the training in order to extract metrics we will use for model evaluation.

 Other arguments used to fit our model can be found in the documentation for the [fit method].